burgchr/CinemaProject/README.md

 - `CheckoutController.java`: Manages the checkout process and receipt finalization.
 - `OrderController.java`: Manages the order pane (current selected products) and the last Receipt, paid and change texts
 - `FoodController.java`, `IceCreamController.java`, `DrinksController.java`, `CombosController.java`: Handle user interactions for different product categories.
-- `TopBarController.java`: Likely handles UI actions for the top navigation bar.
+- `TopBarController.java`: Handles the UI actions for the top navigation bar.

 #### Models & Utilities
 These files represent the data and support logic of the application: